SCPSharp/scp-sharp/README.md

 ### GNU GPL-3.0

-This program is licensed under GNU General Program License-3.0(see `LICENSE` file for more).
+This program is licensed under GNU Lesser General Program License-3.0(see `LICENSE` file for more).

 ```
 SCPSharp  Copyright (C) 2022  xtexChooser
-This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it
+This is free software, and you are welcome to redistribute it under GNU LGPL-3.0.
-under certain conditions; type `show c' for details.
 ```

 ### SCP Foundation